 Education at RedLIne is a innovative and accessible program that engages the community in exploration of art along with providing a resource that nurtures the multifaceted relationships present between art, artists and the public.
 Our vision is create sustainable and impactful programming that meets the needs of the community while developing learners that are invested in their education, their world and the transformative power of art.

 Reach is a free, open and supportive arts studio space where artists in Denver’s “not exactly” homeless and in-transition community can come to express themselves creatively, be exposed to new art forms, collaborate with peers, learn new skills and challenge each other to take the next step- in their art and in their lives.
-Reach is held in the community studio from 1-4 pm every Tuesday and on second and fourth Wednesdays.
+Reach is held in the community studio from 1-4 pm every Tuesday, with drop-in days every 1st & 3rd Tuesday.

-The RedLine Young Artists is a collaboration between RedLIne and Rocky Mountain Parents as Teachers.
-Classes offer children and a caregiver the opportunity to explore making art together in RedLIne’s inspired art space!
-Kids will use paint, drawing materials, collage items and other exciting art materials.
-Children will take home a finished art project each class.
-Themes will be based on children’s books and a selected art technique.
+RedLine Young Artists is a collaboration between RedLine and Rocky Mountain Parents as Teachers.
+Classes offer children (ages 3-5) and a caregiver the opportunity to explore the process of making contemporary art together in RedLine's Community Studio.
+Art projects are based on a social justice theme from a children's book and a selected art technique.

 For more information about classes and upcoming programs please contact Robin, Education Director, at email@example.com.